Origin of the Moon: A Tale of Two Planets

 As the ambitious name implies, the moon was born after a huge impact.
 This theory gave the best solution for the apparently irreconcilable properties of the moon.
 How should we envisage the Great Impact?
 Which celestial bodies clashed upon each other?

-Fifty million years after the formation of our solar system, proto-Earth almost had its current size, but was still occasionally bombarded by smaller debris and particles.
+Fifty million years after the formation of our solar system, proto-Earth almost had its current size, but was still occasionally bombarded by smaller debris.
 This had little effect on proto-Earth, which was already very large, and glided inexorably along its orbit.

 Then Theia, a Mars-sized proto-planet, started to close in on Earth.